SalomePlatform/adao/doc/en/tui.rst

 #. that we want to adjust 3 parameters ``alpha``, ``beta`` and ``gamma`` in a bounded domain,
 #. that we dispose of observations named ``observations``,
-#. that the user have a Python function of physical simulation named ``simulation`` previously tested, which transforms the 3 parameters in results similar to the observations,
+#. that the user have a Python function of physical simulation named ``simulation``, previously (well) tested, which transforms the 3 parameters in results similar to the observations,
 #. that the independent holding, that the user want to elaborate, is represented here by the simple printing of the initial state, of the optimal state, of the simulation in that point, of the intermediate state and of the number of optimization iteration.

 In order to try in a simple way this example of TUI calculation case, we choose